samsquire/ideas2/README.md

 Monoliths can be stem cell servers - they can startup and choose what kind of servers to be.
 When software needs to communicate with a service boundary, it should go through a library.
 The library is configured to transform requests into either method calls, REST calls or MQ messages based on configuration to talk to other deployed instances of the service.

-# 68.
+# 68. System GUIs web based

+Use a web interface to configure a computer system.

 # 69. IT design software

 Active network design software.
-Build an AWS network with a network designer GUI and render to Terraform.
+Build a cloud network with a network designer GUI and render to Terraform or cloud API calls.

 # 70. Work spreadsheet

 I want to allocate computing resources to different purposes.
-I'd like a GUI like spreadsheet that lets me allocate work to different CPUs or containers.
+I'd like a GUI like spreadsheet that lets me allocate work to different CPUs and to different machines running containers.

 # 71. Community Idea: Workloads